 - It benefits both plants and local ecosystems.

-- Anyone can start using regenerative practices at home.
+- Anyone can start incorporating regenerative practices into their home.

 Principles of Regenerative Gardening

-Regenerative gardening focuses on practices that improve the ecosystem.
+Regenerative gardening focuses on practices that improve the health of the ecosystem.
 It emphasizes soil health, promotes biodiversity, and uses water wisely.
 These principles help create a sustainable garden that benefits both the environment and the gardener.

 Soil Health and Management